Ichimonji10/elts/trunk/README.rst

     # "Class has no __init__ method"
     # It is both common and OK for a model to have no __init__ method.

-The location of `pylint: diable=XXXX` is important!
+The location of ``pylint: diable=XXXX`` directives is important!
 If "disable" statements are placed at the top of a file, the named messages are ignored throughout that entire file, but if they are placed within a class, the named messages are ignored only within that class.
 Don't apply a "disable" statement to an excessively large scope!

 Repository Layout
 =================